-"Total co-resident" = the number of probe instances at the indicated hour offset that were co-resident with at least one of the victims.
-"New co-resident"= the number of victim instances that were collided with for the first time at the indicated hour offset.
+"Total co-resident" corresponds to the number of probe instances at the indicated hour offset that were co-resident with at least one of the victims.

+"New co-resident" is the number of victim instances that were collided with for the first time at the indicated hour offset.

-''' Hours since victims launched Hours since victims launched Window of opportunity is quite large, measured in days '''
+Window of opportunity is quite large, measured in days